serverless/event-gateway/README.md

 }
 ```

-### Event Data Types
+#### Event Data Type

-The MIME type of the data block can be specified using the Content-Type header.
+The MIME type of the data block can be specified using the `Content-Type` header (by default it's `application/octet-stream`).
 This allows the event gateway to understand how to deserialize the data block if it needs to.
-If not specified `application/octet-stream` type is assumed and no deserialization happens.
-In case of `application/json` encoding the event gateway passes deserialized JSON payload to target functions.
+In case of `application/json` type the event gateway passes JSON payload to the target functions.
+In any other case the data block is Base64 encoded.

 ### Emit a Custom Event (Async Function Invocation)

-`POST /` with `Event` header set to event name.
+`POST /` with `Event` header set to an event name.
 Optionally `Content-Type: <MIME type>` header can be set to specify payload encoding.

 Request: arbitrary payload, subscribed function receives an event in above schema, where request payload is passed as `data` field

 Response: `202 Accepted` in case of success

-### Emit a HTTP Event
+### Emit an HTTP Event

 Creating HTTP subscription requires `method` and `path` properties.
-Those properties are used to emit HTTP event.
+Those properties are used to listen for HTTP events.

 `<method> /<path>`

-Request: arbitrary payload, subscribed function receives an event in above schema. `data` field has following fields:
+Request: arbitrary payload, subscribed function receives an event in above schema. `data` field has the following fields:

 ```
 {